tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 ```
 *Note: it might take a couple minutes for the Azure portal to catch up and show your updated settings (like autoProvision)*

-#### 8 - ASC PowerShell cmdlets
+## ASC PowerShell cmdlets
+Security Center provides automation support through PowerShell as well.<br>
 The ASC PowerShell cmdlets can be downloaded from <a href="https://www.powershellgallery.com/packages/AzureRM.Security/0.2.0-preview" target="_blank">here</a>.<br>

+#### 1 - Installing the cmdlets

 Install the cmdlets by typing in a PowerShell window:
 ```powershell
 Install-Module -Name AzureRM.Security -AllowPrerelease
 ```
+#### 2 - Exploring the cmdlets
-1. When you have installed the AzureRm.Security module, explore the cmdlets by executing:
+When you have installed the AzureRm.Security module, explore the cmdlets by executing:
 ```powershell
 Get-Command -Module AzureRm.Security
 ```
-2. Configure the ASC security contact by executing:
+#### 3 - Configuring email settings
+***Note**: make sure that in your favorite PowerShell editor, you are logged into Azure (using Login-AzureRmAccount)*<br><br>
+In the previous exercise we have configured the email notifications through ARM, let's now explore how to configure email settings through PowerShell.<br>
+Copy and paste the following script in your PowerShell editor:
 ```powershell
 #Set a security contact for the current scope.
 For the parameter "-Name", you need to use "default1", "default2", etc.